 |Lifetime Cost Savings||$147||$45||====|

 Light Output: A measure of the total amount of visible light emitted by a source (shown in lumens).
 Six thousand lumens is the average light output for this product category based on model data.

 Luminaire Efficacy Rating: Calculated by multiplying the luminaire efficiency by the total rated lamp lumens by the ballast factor and dividing by the luminaire watts input (shown in lm/W).

 Annual Energy Use: Based on NEMA's LE 5-2001 or Illuminating Engineering Society's (IES) LM-79-08 calculations for luminaires that are operated 3,600 hours per year (shown in kWh).

 Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh which is the average electricity price at federal facilities.
-(Source: Federal Government Energy/Water Use and Emissions in 2015 in Comprehensive Annual Energy Data and Sustainability Performance.)
+Learn more about Federal Government Energy/Water Use and Emissions.

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost and assumed product life of 15 years.
 Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2021: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-36).